 But to borrow from the Big Book of English Expressions: Just because you can doesn’t mean you should.

-No doubt, dropshipping has lowered the barrier to entry to starting a business.
+No doubt, online stores have lowered the barrier to entry to starting a business.
 You can plug into suppliers from around the world and sell their products without ever holding inventory.
 It’s an awesome setup.

 So awesome, in fact, that people can get carried away, dreaming of a six-figure business that doesn’t require any investment.

-On that note, let’s hear from Paul Lee, the man behind Husky Beard:
+Let’s hear about the cost to start a business from Paul Lee, the man behind Husky Beard:

 We’re going with Shopify because it’s the most popular ecommerce platform out there.
 And we’re going with Oberlo because have you seen the URL of this blog?

 Oberlo has a forever free option.
-You won’t be able to scale with it – there is a 50-order cap per month – but it’s there.
-If you’re going to make money dropshipping, then you’ll need to upgrade to the Basic package at $29.90.
+You won’t be able to scale with it – there is a 500-product cap.
+Eventually you probably need to upgrade to the Basic package at $29.90.
 But you can at least get set up before forking over your credit card.

 If you’re serious about dropshipping, then there is one more must-buy: a domain.
-You can easily buy a domain through Shopify – they’ll ask you about it during your trial – and it’ll be a one-time payment of $14.
+You can easily buy a new domain through Shopify – they’ll ask you about it during your trial – and it’ll be an annual payment of $14.

 Alright, so if you do it cheap and dirty, the costs of launching your store will look like this: